pavankalyankadiyala/Sales-Data-Analysis/README.md

 # How to Use

-1. Download the `.pbix` file.
+1. Download the `.csv` file for icons.
-2. Open it with Power BI Desktop.
+2. Use those in Power BI Desktop.
 3. Connect to the `sales_data.csv`
-4. use the png files for dashboard.
+4. See the image attached for dashboard reference.

 [Dashboard Icons.zip](https://github.com/user-attachments/files/15539339/Dashboard.Icons.zip)